facebookpixel

 NEWS & ANNOUNCEMENTS

 Face masks are optional but recommended inside the library to reduce virus exposure, protect vulnerable members of our community, and help maintain staffing levels.
-Library service hours may vary due to staffing shortage.
-Books may be returned after hours by using the brown mail box outside the main gate to the campus.

 The Catherine McElvain Library supports the scholars, artists, staff, and members of the School for Advanced Research (SAR) in Santa Fe, New Mexico.
 This special collection focuses on anthropology, archaeology, and Native American art.